Sye0w/Ng_Entertainment_web-app/src/ng_performance.md

 ### Analysis of the Route Configuration

 1. **Auth Routes**:
-   - The login component is eagerly loaded, which is appropriate as it's likely to be one of the first components users interact with.
+   - The login component is eagerly loaded, which is appropriate as is the first components users interact with.
    - The sign-up component is lazy-loaded, which is a good strategy if sign-ups are less frequent than logins.

 2. **Main App Routes**: